 Like other set-asides, the spousal set-aside is quicker and cheaper than

-full probate and a ruling will establish clear title and distinguish which
+full probate and a ruling will establish a clear title and distinguish

-property is subject to regular probate and which may be excluded.
-But
+which property is subject to regular probate and which may be excluded.

-spouse, since the assets was judged to be community property.
+spouse since the assets were judged to be community property.

 The net result is that the spouse doesn't escape the encumbrances attached,

 as they might have if the rest of the estate paid the debts.
 For example,

 if a trust were set up to pay whatever is owed on an asset before bequeathing

 it to a spouse, the surviving spouse would get the asset debt-free.
 With